 Legal Counsel.
 Landlord and Tenant each acknowledge that it has had the opportunity to review this Lease with legal counsel of its choice, and ambiguities will not be construed or interpreted against the drafter.

 Interest.
 Any amount owing by either party pursuant to this Lease that is not paid within five (5) Business Days after receipt of notice that such amount is past due will bear interest from the due date until paid in full at the lesser of the highest rate permitted by Legal Requirements or twelve percent (12%) per year, provided that no interest will be due until the second (2nd) such event in any three hundred sixty-five (365)-day period.
 If any Legal Requirement is judicially interpreted so as to render usurious any interest called for under this Lease, then it is the parties’ express intent that all excess amounts theretofore collected be credited on the applicable obligation (or, if the obligation has been or would thereby be paid in full, refunded to the applicable party), and, without needing to execute any new document, this Lease will be deemed immediately reformed and the amounts thereafter collectible reduced so as to comply with Legal Requirements while permitting the recovery of the fullest amount otherwise called for under this Lease.
+Notwithstanding the aforesaid, the penalties for late payment of rent shall be as described in Section 5 of the Lease.

 Choice of Law; Venue.
 Construction and interpretation of this Lease will be governed by Legal Requirements of the state in which the Premises are located, excluding any principles of conflicts of laws.
 Except for any disputes resolved under the Expedited Arbitration Process, any other dispute arising under, in connection with, or incident to this Lease or the Guaranty or about their interpretation will be resolved exclusively in the state or federal courts located in the county in which the Premises are located.
 Each of the parties irrevocably submits to those courts’ venue and jurisdiction for such disputes.